beezu/dockerfiles/pmatrix/README.md

 The project was created entirely by [joechrisellis](https://github.com/joechrisellis) over on [their github repo](https://github.com/joechrisellis/pmatrix).
 This is just a docker container of their script.

-This is the repo for my dockerhub automated build.

 Start with: `docker run --rm --log-driver none -it beezu/pmatrix`

 ctrl+c to close it.